Qingyang railway station

 Qingyang railway station (庆阳站) is a railway station in Xifeng District, Qingyang, Gansu, China.
 It is an intermediate stop on the Yinchuan–Xi'an high-speed railway and was opened with the line on 26 December 2020.

+The main entrance is styled as a yaodong cave, and the interior is decorated with references to wheat ears, paper-cutting and other local folk customs.

 It will be the eastern terminus of the planned Pingliang–Qingyang railway.